-The use of cell phones by students will be allowed with permission from staff each and every time the student wishes to use the device.
-All forms of cell phone communication not specifically allowed by staff or in conflict with school policy are not allowed.
+The use of cell phones by students will be allowed before school and during lunch.
+Students who are enrolled solely at Spark (not taking any MCC classes) shall secure their phones in a locker during the school day.
+All phone calls needed to be made during the school day will be permitted at the front desk or in the office only.
+For the privacy of all no video communication will be allowed in any public setting.
 A student's inability to follow this policy will result in the requirement that their phone be turned in to the office at the beginning of each day and retrieved only when the day has ended.
 The duration of this sanction will be determined by the director.

-Photography and/or video will be allowed only when specifically permitted by staff.
+Photography and/or video will be allowed only when specifically permitted by the director.
 Failure to follow this rule will result in suspension of the student's ability to carry his or her phone during the school day as noted in the previous paragraph.